freeradical13/freeradical13.github.io/index.md

 [Vaccines][] are injections of antigens (often without an activated pathogen) which stimulate the primary immune response and confer active immunity.

 [Passive immunity][] is the transfer (or injection, e.g. [antiserums][] such as [antivenoms][] and [antitoxins][]) of antibodies which last temporarily.

-### Lipoproteins

-[Lipoproteins][] are used to transport hydrophobic lipids (such as Cholesterol) through the circulatory system.
-A lipoprotein is a set of lipids wrapped with a phospholipid bilayer and wrapped with proteins called Apoproteins.

-Lipoproteins are categorized by their relative densities of lipids to proteins from lowest to highest: Chylomicron, Very Low-Density Lipoprotein (VLDL), Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL).

-Endothelial cells in the walls of the capillaries of adipose and muscle tissue have an enzyme called [Lipoprotein Lipase][] (LPL) which interacts with [Apoprotein C-II][] on chylomicrons to hydrolyze the packaged triglycerides into glycerol and fatty acids and send them into adipose and muscle cells.
-The remaining chylomicrons are transported to the liver and cleaned up in a process mediated by [Apoprotein E][].

-## Liver

-The [liver][] (hepat in Greek) is an organ with hundreds of functions such as detoxification, regulating Glucose and Glycogen, producing hormones, decomposing red blood cells, and producing bile.
-The liver is made mostly of [Hepatocyte cells][].

-The liver may synthesize lipoproteins such as LDL and VLDL which carry cholesterol and triglycerides to tissues.

-[HDL][] transports cholesterol from tissues to the liver.

-## Pancreas

-The [pancreas][] is an organ that releases various hormones into the blood and various digestive enzymes into the small intestine.

-## Digestion

-[Digestion][] is the breakdown of food into small, water-soluable molecules in the blood.

-Digestion occurs in the [Gastrointestinal Tract][] (or GI tract) which includes the mouth, esophagus, stomach, small intestine, large intestine, and anus.
-Material moves through the GI tract with the process of [peristalsis][] which is a wave of muscle contraction and relaxation.

-The [esophagus][] passes food from the mouth to the stomach using contractions.

-The [stomach][] secretes enzymes and gastric acid to begin food digestion.
-The partly digested collection called [Chyme][] is passed on to the small intestine.

-The [small intestine][] completes most food digestion.
-The Duodenum is the first part of the small intestine which completes the breakdown of the chyme.
-The [Jejunum][] is the second part of the small intestine which absorbs nutrients into the blood stream through projections called [villi][] on [enterocyte cells][].
-The [Ileum][] is the third part of the small intestine which absorbs mostly Vitamin B12 and bile acids.

-The [large intestine][] (or colon) absorbs remaining water and stores waste as feces.

-### Bile Acid

-[Bile acid][] is created in the liver, stored in the gallbladder, and secreted in the duodenum, and it's used for digestion and absorption of fat from food.

-### Lipid Digestion

-A [lipase][] is an enzyme that hydrolyzes fats.

-Dietary triglycerides and cholesterol are hydrolyzed by lipases in the stomach and duodenum into monoglycerides and [free fatty acids][] (fatty acids bound to an [albumin][] protein) which are absorbed by enterocytes, packaged into chylomicrons, and sent through the lymphatic system into the blood.

-### Carbohydrate Digestion

-[α-Amylase][] in a fluid called [saliva][] in the mouth breaks down starch into maltose (and other small carbohydrates).

-### Protein Digestion

-[Proteases][] are enzymes that break down proteins into amino acids:

-* [Pepsin][] is produced in and acts in the stomach.
-* [Chymotrypsin][] is produced in the pancreas and acts in the duodenum.
-* [Trypsin][] is produced in and acts in the small intestine.
-* [Carboxypeptidase][] is produced in the pancreas.

-## Glands

-[Glands][] are groups of cells that release chemicals either into the blood ([endocrine gland][]) or from epithelial cells on the inside or outside of the body ([exocrine gland][]).

 ## Birth